Frequently Asked Questions (FAQs) on CCSA's Public Call for Non-Renewal

 What is CCSA doing to support schools that are trying to improve?

 CCSA has developed several support resources to help all California charter schools in the cycle of continuous improvement, particularly those schools that are at risk of being below CCSA's Minimum Academic Accountability Criteria.
 In 2012-13 and 2013-14, CCSA has offered all California charter schools the opportunity access free value-added modeling reports.
 These are sophisticated regression-based analyses, based on individual student data that help pinpoint students' growth over time.
 The calculations take into account the starting test scores and demographic backgrounds of each student and quantify the impact that their charter school experience had on increasing their achievement in a particular grade and subject.

 Finally, CCSA has negotiated a volume discount with the Northwest Evaluation Association™ (NWEA™) to allow California charter schools to receive a substantial discount on Measures of Academic Progress® (MAP®) assessments in Math, Reading, and Language Arts.
 All charter schools in California are eligible to receive this discount.
-Charter schools currently using NWEA™ can receive the discounted rate in the form of a credit toward purchasing MAP® assessments in 2014-15.
+Charter schools currently using NWEA™ can receive the discounted rate in the form of a credit toward purchasing MAP® assessments in 2015-16.
 NWEA MAP Assessments provide critical information to help schools effectively transition to Common Core.
-Particularly in the absence of state standardized testing in 2014-15, this data will be important to charter schools on three levels:
+Particularly in the absence of state standardized testing, this data will be important to charter schools on three levels: